rawhasan/wordpress-lemp-server/wordpress-back-up-restore/RESTORE-WP-BACKUP.md

-# 🛠️ WordPress Backup Restoration Script
+# ♻️ WordPress Restore Script

-This script restores a WordPress site from a timestamped backup file pulled from a remote server.
-It restores both the database and `wp-content` directory, and supports modern backup naming conventions.
+This script restores a WordPress site from a timestamped backup archive — either pulled from a remote server or already present on the local server.

 ---

-## 📂 Backup File Structure
+## 📦 Backup Archive Structure

-The script expects the backup archive to follow this format:
+The script expects a backup archive in the following format:

 ```
 example.com-wp-YYYY-MM-DD_HHMM.tar.gz